 6. Win Rate (Opportunity to Close)

 Your win rate measures the percentage of your opportunities that turn into closed deals.
 How you define an opportunity depends.
-In software sales, it usually means a qualified lead with whom you have booked a meeting.
+In tech sales, it usually means a qualified lead with whom you have booked a meeting.

 Here’s an example of calculating it.
 If you receive approximately 20 opps per month, and on average 4 buy your product, your conversion rate is 20%.